 The Michigan Department of Environmental Quality has been brought in to the Caseville Water Plant to determine the best way to address the problem and comply with the water safety standard.
 Hartz indicated that adjustments may be made of the amount of chlorine applied at Caseville’s pumping station to address the concern.

-Caseville has not asked residents to seek other water sources but have asked residents with heath concerns to consult with their doctor.
+Caseville has not asked residents to seek other water sources but has asked residents with health concerns to consult with their doctor.

-Long term exposure to high levels Trihalomethanes can lead to kidney or liver damage and an increased risk for cancer.
+Long-term exposure to high levels of Trihalomethanes can lead to kidney or liver damage and an increased risk for cancer.